Icenium/bond-content/grocery-list/lesson-2.md

 * **e**.
 Click the “Data” tab on the left-hand side of the screen.
 * **f**.
 Click the “Permissions” link.
 * **g**.
-Change the Groceries permission dropdown from “Public” to “Private”, and then click the green “Save” button on the bottom of the screen.
+Change the Groceries permission dropdown from “Public” to “Private”, and then click the blue “Save” button on the bottom of the screen.

 <hr data-action="end" />